 - Share complimentary beverages and a light snack upon arrival in each guest room

-- Have an area which is easily accessible to guests where they can always find a beverage or snack of some kind.
+- Have an area that is easily accessible to guests where they can always find a beverage or snack of some kind.

 - Find out when guests arrive what they would prefer as a beverage in the morning, and always have coffee made early.
 A pot of freshly brewed coffee outside the door in the morning will be a treat for the true coffee drinker.